Skip Navigation

 Biosample Repository Study

-Studies Seeking Participants Icon Studies Seeking Participants Location icon Residents of North Carolina 18+ Ages 18+ Gender Icon All Genders Interested in Enrolling?
+Studies Seeking Participants Icon Studies Seeking Participants Location icon Residents of North Carolina 18+ Ages 18+ Sex icon Interested in Enrolling?

 The purpose of this research study is to build a collection of human biological samples and health data.
 Researchers will use these samples to develop, test, and practice various laboratory procedures.
 Testing may include improving the processing of blood or urine samples, how long samples can be kept in a deep freeze, and how samples react under different conditions over time.